nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-architecture-jupiter.md

 JUnit 5's architecture is the result of that distinction.
 These are some of its artifacts:

-junit-jupiter-api (1)
+* _junit-jupiter-api_ (1):
-:   The API against which developers write tests.
+The API against which developers write tests.
 Contains all the annotations, assertions, etc. that we saw when we discussed [JUnit 5's basics](junit-5-basics).

-junit-jupiter-engine (2a)
+* _junit-jupiter-engine_ (2a):
-:   An implementation of the **junit-platform-engine** API that runs JUnit 5 tests.
+An implementation of the _junit-platform-engine_ API that runs JUnit 5 tests.

-junit-vintage-engine (2a)
+* _junit-vintage-engine_ (2a):
-:   An implementation of the **junit-platform-engine** API that runs tests written with JUnit 3 or 4.
+An implementation of the _junit-platform-engine_ API that runs tests written with JUnit 3 or 4.
-Here, the JUnit 4 artifact **junit-4.12** acts as the API the developer implements her tests against (1) but also contains the main functionality of how to run the tests.
+Here, the JUnit 4 artifact _junit-4.12_ acts as the API the developer implements her tests against (1) but also contains the main functionality of how to run the tests.
 The engine could be seen as an adapter of JUnit 3/4 for version 5.

-junit-platform-engine (2c)
+* _junit-platform-engine_ (2c):
-:   The API all test engines have to implement, so they are accessible in a uniform way.
+The API all test engines have to implement, so they are accessible in a uniform way.
 Engines might run typical JUnit tests but alternatively implementations could run tests written with [TestNG](http://testng.org/doc/index.html), [Spock](https://github.com/spockframework/spock), [Cucumber](https://cucumber.io/), etc.

-junit-platform-launcher (2b)
+* _junit-platform-launcher_ (2b):
-:   Uses the `ServiceLoader` to discover test engine implementations and to orchestrate their execution.
+Uses the `ServiceLoader` to discover test engine implementations and to orchestrate their execution.
 It provides an API to IDEs and build tools so they can interact with test execution, e.g. by launching individual tests and showing their results.

 Makes sense, right?

-<contentimage slug="junit-5-architecture"></contentimage>
+<contentimage slug="junit-5-architecture-diagram" options="narrow"></contentimage>

 Most of that structure is hidden from us front-line developers.
 Our projects only need a test dependency on the API and engine we are using; everything else comes with our tools.